-Studies that voice broadcasting can yield three times more favourable responses than marketing emails.
-It also has such as appointment and payment reminders.
+Studies have reportedly shown that voice broadcasting can yield three times more favourable responses than marketing emails.
+It also has many other uses such as appointment and payment reminders.
 E-commerce firms use it for big purchase confirmations, and banks similarly rely on voice broadcasting calls for fraud prevention.

 An intelligent call

-Voice broadcasting services have grown exponentially and are today for businesses across the world.
+Voice broadcasting services have grown exponentially and are today the preferred customer outreach option for businesses across the world.
 You can choose a toll-free number to dial with, regardless of where the call is initiated.
 The programme can be overseen on a web portal, and does not require the firm to spend more on any kind of hardware or software.
 Its effectiveness can be easily tracked and maximised.